NEWCASTLE BUSHWALKING SKILLS PROGRAM

 We always aim to gather early to make sure we get the most from our day in the National Park as possible.

-Once everyone is on board, we will make our way up to the National Park where our adventure begins.
+Once everyone is on board our vehicle, we will make our way up to the National Park where our adventure begins.

-On arrival in the park, we will have morning tea, get issued with a map of the area and then start our bushwalk.
-While walking, you will be involved in many engaging activities centered around bush skills and navigation.
+On arrival in the park, we will have morning tea, get issued with a map of the area and then start our navigation.
+While hiking, you will be involved in many engaging activities centered around bush skills and navigation.
 Additionally, you will experience the breathtaking views of the area.

 Will see us arriving at a fantastic hidden place in the bush for our lunch break that will not disappoint.